Suraj1896273/Python-Note/OOPS.md

 Here,

--B and C inherit from A (Hierarchical Inheritance).
+- B and C inherit from A (Hierarchical Inheritance).
--D inherits from both B and C (Multiple Inheritance).
+- D inherits from both B and C (Multiple Inheritance).

 Since two inheritance types are combined, it is called Hybrid Inheritance.